developer-friendly/blog/docs/posts/0003-kubernetes-the-hard-way.md

 -8<- "https://github.com/developer-friendly/kubernetes-the-hard-way/raw/v1.29.2/Vagrantfile:50:56"
 ```

-The last and most impotant part of the `Vagrantfile` is the Ansible provisioner
+The last and most important part of the `Vagrantfile` is the Ansible provisioner
 section which, as you can see, is for both the Load Balancer VM as well as all
 the three nodes of the Kubernetes cluster.

 The difference, however, is that for the Kubernetes nodes, we want the playbook
-to run for all of them at the same tiem to benefit from parallel execution of
+to run for all of them at the same time to benefit from parallel execution of
 Ansible playbook.
 The alternative would be to spin up the nodes one by one and
 run the playbook on each of them, which is not efficient and consumes more time.